Jonathan McDaniel: Career

-In 2002, he came on the music scene with his debut single "It's the Weekend" from his debut album All About J, which was also featured on the soundtrack of the movie Clockstoppers the same year too.
+In 2002, he came on the music scene with his debut single "It's the Weekend" from his debut album All About J, which was also featured on the soundtrack of the movie Clockstoppers the same year.
 He later released a follow-up album the next year titled Back 2 J, which featured the single "Baby Girl".

 During this period, he started his acting career, landing his noteworthy role on the Disney Channel series That's So Raven.
 He also appeared in the film Nora's Hair Salon which starred Jenifer Lewis and Tatyana Ali in 2004.
 After the release of his studio albums on Hollywood Records, he left and joined 845 Entertainment/SMC Recordings, releasing his third album Back Like I Left Somethin in 2006.

 McDaniel signed with London-based record label Transmission Records in 2009 and released his digital single 'London Girl' on May 16, 2010.
 In 2012, McDaniel starred in In the Hive to much acclaim.
 The film was shot in only 18 days.
 In 2013, he joined the cast of BET's new series Hit the Floor.

 In 2017, McDaniel reprised his role as Devon Carter on the revamp of Disney Channel's That's So Raven, titled Raven's Home.
 He appears as the ex-husband of Raven-Symoné's character Raven Baxter, with whom Devon shares twins Nia and Booker.